KingBetse/Kifiya-AIM-W8/readme.md

 ## Conclusion

-This project aims to create a reliable fraud detection system that enhances security in financial transactions, ultimately fostering trust and reducing risks for businesses and customers alike.
+This project aims to create a reliable fraud detection system that enhances security in financial transactions, ultimately fostering trust and reducing risks for businesses and customers alike. betse